-Throughout our lives, bones are always changing through a process of absorption and formation called “remodelling.”
-As we get older, the balance between these two becomes off kilter and this results in a loss of bone density.
+Throughout our lives, bones are always changing through a process of absorption and formation called “remodeling.”
+As we get older, the balance between these two becomes off-kilter and this results in a loss of bone density.
 The mineral content of our bones decreases and causes them to become brittle.
 Brittle bones mean that problems like osteoporosis and broken bones are much more likely.

 In addition to the loss of bone density, the cartilage between bones is affected by a lack of water content from the bones and starts to become more susceptible to stress, causing arthritis.
 The ligaments that act as the connective tissue between bones, become less elastic and reduces flexibility.

-As we age, our skin loses elasticity and starts to become wrinkled and saggy, trading the lustre and melanin for a more sheer, translucent-look.
+As we age, our skin loses elasticity and starts to become wrinkled and saggy, trading the luster and melanin for a more sheer, translucent look.
 In addition to the visible changes, elderly skin is as fragile as it appears.
 Elderly skin is usually much more sensitive than younger skin and not only is it more susceptible to injuries, rashes, and irritations, elderly skin is much slower to heal than skin that’s younger.

 It’s no secret that the mind often slows down or the memory becomes cloudy as one gets older.
 Elderly people often find it more difficult to multitask because they’re needing to focus all of their attention on one thing at a time.
 Similarly, they often lose the ability to keep multiple facts and figures at the forefront of their minds at the same time.
 In the same way, the memory of someone in their 80s is often in much worse condition than a person in their 20s.

 While the physical and mental changes we’ll all undergo can be a little bit intimidating, it’s important to remember that there are plenty of ways to help keep the effects of aging at bay.
 There are definitely steps that you and I can take — the younger you are when you start, the better — to help slow the effects of aging in our bodies and our minds.